 ABSTRACT:

-The hair cell mechanotransduction (MET) channel plays an important role in hearing, however, the molecular identity and structural information of MET still remain unknown.
+The hair cell mechanotransduction (MET) channel plays an important role in hearing.
+However, the molecular identity and structural information of MET remain unknown.
 Electrophysiological studies of hair cells revealed that the MET channel has a large conductance and is permeable to relatively large fluorescent cationic molecules, including some styryl dyes and Texas Red-labeled aminoglycoside antibiotics.
 In this protocol, we describe a method to visualize and evaluate the uptake of fluorescent dextrans in hair cells of the organ of Corti explants that can be used to assay for functional MET channels.
 We found that 3 kDa Texas Red-labeled dextran specifically labels functional auditory hair cells after 1-2 h incubation.
 In particular, 3 kDa dextran labels the two shorter stereocilia rows and accumulates in the cell body in a diffuse pattern when functional MET channels are present.
 An additional vesicle-like pattern of labeling was observed in the cell body of hair cells and surrounding supporting cells.
 Our data suggest that 3 kDa Texas-Red dextran can be used to visualize and study two pathways for cellular dye uptake; a hair cell-specific entry route through functional MET channels and endocytosis, a pattern also available to larger dextran.

 INTRODUCTION: